St. Joseph's Institution, Singapore: History

 In 1988, St. Joseph's Institution shifted into a new campus at Malcolm Road situated just off the neighbourhood of Toa Payoh, beside the Tanglin Community Centre.
 The old campus, with its distinctive semi-circular wings, was gazetted by the Singapore National Heritage Board as a national monument.
-It now houses the Singapore Art Museum.
+It housed the Singapore Art Museum from 1996 to 2017.

 Sculpture of St John Baptist de la Salle, founder of the Institute of Brothers of the Christian Schools (La Salle Brothers), on the second floor of the portico of the former SJI campus at Bras Basah.

 Under the administration of Brother Paul Anthony Rogers, St Joseph's Institution saw its peak in growth.
 In 1995, a Performing Arts Centre (PAC) and a new wing to house Secondary One students were added.

 In 2006, St. Joseph's Institution, upon the urging of the Economic Development Board, began an international school.
 SJI International (St Joseph's Institution International) began classes in January 2007.

 It was also the first year in which only pure sciences were offered to every candidate.

 In 2013, St. Joseph's Institution took in its first intake of Year 5 male and female students under the International Baccalaureate Diploma Programme (IBDP), with an inaugural batch of 80 students admitted.
 That same year, St Joseph's Institution also had its first intake of secondary 1 male students into its Integrated Programme (IP) which will culminate with the IBDP when they are year 5.
 St Joseph's Institution also bolstered its academic staff and upgraded its facilities for the IBDP student block to provide the necessary infrastructure and support for the students to develop to their fullest potential.

 At the end of 2013, St. Joseph's Institution moved to a holding campus at Bishan Street 14, while the main campus at Malcolm Road was undergoing renovations.
 On 20 July 2015, works to redevelop the school began, with a new target of moving back by March 2017.

 On 9 January 2017, St. Joseph's Institution moved back to their main campus at 38 Malcolm Road, after two years of renovations.
 The renovated campus featured two new blocks exclusively for IBDP students (Blocks A and B).